 The popular Catalan beer has existed since the late 19th century when August Küntzmann Damm founded a brewery in the city of Barcelona – hence the name.
 And Estrella means star in both Spanish and Catalan, hence the logo.

 You don’t have to go to Barcelona to try their staple beer.
-It’s available in many countries all over the world, since it’s one of major Catalan exports.
+It’s available in many countries all over the world, since it’s one of the major Catalan exports.
 Estrella Damm is available in most European countries, but also in the US, Taiwan, South Korea and countries of South America.

 I’m sure most of you have eaten some tapas in your lifetime, but I doubt it would compare to what you can find in Barcelona.
 The Patatas Baravas (almost brave potatoes is the direct translation), is quite incredible, to say the least.
 I have no idea how they make potatoes taste so good, I mean, it’s a potato.